Java example

 }

-The compiled version of the above code is also built into Qlm.jar package,
+The compiled version of the example code is also included in the Qlm.jar package,

-which is both the client library and a test application.
+which serves as both the client library and a test application.

 You can run the application from the command line as follows: